palaa159/Docs/Tutorials/023-Electrode_Cap_Tutorial.md

 The placement of these electrodes is as shown in the image below:
 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/electrode%20cap%20nodes_1.png?raw=true" width="50%">

+These electrodes map to labels on the electrodes.
+Please note that the cap uses older labelling, and that *T3, T4, T5, and T6* were updated to be *T7, T8, P7, and P8*, respectively.
+These placements are interchangeable, and while the labels on the cap use older naming, they correspond to nodes on the diagram.

 The Electrode Cap comes in two variants:

 * 21-channel electrode cap with Ag/AgCl coated electrodes